 The reverse of fixed costs are variable costs, which vary with changes in the activity level of a business.
 Examples of variable costs are direct materials, piece rate labor, and commissions.
 In the short-term, there tend to be far fewer types of variable costs than fixed costs.

 A business is sometimes deliberately structured to have a higher proportion of fixed costs than variable costs, so that it generates more profit per unit produced.
 Of course, this concept only generates outsized profits after all fixed costs for a period have been offset by sales.
 For example, a software development company has a fixed cost requirement of $500,000 per month and essentially no cost per unit sold, so revenues of $400,000 per month will generate a loss of $100,000, but revenues of $600,000 will generate a profit of $100,000.
+See the cost-volume-profit analysis for more information.

 Over the long term, few costs can be considered fixed.
 For example, a 10-year property lease can be considered a fixed cost over a nine-year period, but is a variable cost if the decision period extends past 10 years.